rmelendrez/Spin_Half_Operators/README.md

 # Spin_Half_Operators
 Modules for spin half operators that can be used to calculate on site local observables and correlation functions.
+These functions produce the Spin matrices for many body magnetic systems for spin 1/2.

 ### Sparknotes
 Sx_spin_half_Op.jl